MinPhys/MinPhys.github.io/RiP_2025/RiP_2025-abstracts.md

 ## Registration and Abstract submission

-Registration for the Mineral Physics Group Research in Progress meeting 2025 is **Free**.
+The Mineral Physics Group Research in Progress meeting 2025 has now concluded.

-Abstract submission is now closed.
-You can still register for the meeting <a href="https://min2022.org/mineral-physics-group-research-in-progress-2025/"><ins>here</ins></a>__.

-Invited talks will last 40 minutes and regular talks will last 20 minutes, both including time for question and answer.
-Posters boards will have A0 portrait dimensions.

 ### Meeting Code of Conduct